Cancel anytime

 Growth Trajectory

-SCHA's growth trajectory is tied to the overall performance of the U.S. small-cap market and Schwab's ability to attract and retain assets.
+SCHA's growth trajectory is tied to the performance of the underlying small-cap index, along with assets flowing into the fund.

 Moat and Competitive Advantages